Whalley, Lancashire

-Whalley /ˈhwɔːli/ is a large village and civil parish in the Ribble Valley on the banks of the River Calder in Lancashire, England.
+Whalley /ˈhwɔːli/ is a village and civil parish in the Ribble Valley on the banks of the River Calder in Lancashire, England.
 It is overlooked by Whalley Nab, a large wooded hill over the river from the village.
 The population of the civil parish was 2,645 at the census of 2001, and increased to 3,629 at the census of 2011.

 The main road through Whalley is King Street, which leads through to Clitheroe Road.
 Neighbouring Whalley are the small villages of Wiswell, Billington, Barrow, and Read.
 Close by is Downham village and Pendle Hill which was made famous in William Harrison Ainsworth's book The Lancashire Witches.

 History

 Portfield Hillfort also known as Planes Wood Camp, thought to date from late Bronze Age or Iron Age, is located on a slight promontory overlooking the valley of the River Calder southeast of the town.
 It is one of over 140 Scheduled monuments in Lancashire.